Arkansas Car Insurance Laws

 Drivers in Arkansas are required to carry a certain amount of car insurance in order to legally get behind the wheel.
 Proof of insurance must also be carried at all times while driving.
 This proof of coverage can be physical or electronic but must be shown at the request of law enforcement officials.
 Find below details on the car insurance coverage required by the state of Arkansas, as well as a run-down of what this insurance covers.

-Liability insurance coverage in Arkansas
+Liability coverage in Arkansas

 Arkansas law requires that all drivers carry liability coverage.
 This coverage pays out if you injure another driver or their passengers.
 It also covers their lost wages as well as damage to the other driver’s vehicle.
 The amount of liability coverage that you carry can typically be increased from the state-required minimums by most insurance carriers.

 It’s crucial to remember your liability coverage will never pay for your injuries or damages to your vehicle or other property.
-For that, you should look into some of the optional insurance coverages available in Arkansas.
+For that, you should look into some of the optional insurance coverages available in Arkansas

-What are state-mandated car insurance limits in Arkansas?
+What are Arkansas's state-mandated car insurance limits?

 In insurance, the term limit refers to the total amount that an insurer will pay out in a covered claim.
 Arkansas coverage limits are determined by the state and are normally shown with three numbers — 25/50/25 — known as split limits.
 The numbers represent the individual categories: bodily injury per person, bodily injury per accident, and property damage.
 See the breakdown of each of these types of liability and what they cover below.

 - Bodily injury coverage per person is the maximum dollar amount your insurer will pay to cover the injuries of a single person you injure in a car accident.